lcminhbu/hog_svm/README.md

 This is an algorithm performing the classification task.
 The input is vectors of image features, and the output is whether -1 (dog) or 1 (cat)

-There are 2 SVM implementation in our project.
+There are 2 SVM implementations in our project.

 First we implemented SVM without any kernel (as known as linear kernel) and optimized by gradient descent.
 But the accuracy seems to be low as the images relationship is not linear.

-Then we implement SVM using SMO (Sequential Minimal Optimization) to optimize.
+Then we implemented SVM using SMO (Sequential Minimal Optimization) to optimize.
 We create 2 kernel option for this implementation is linear and RBF.
 This implementation have the accuracy same as sklearn module.

 SMO is an algorithm used for training support vector machines.
 It helps optimize the SVM model by solving a series of small quadratic programming problems